tyronejosee/notes_ux_design/english/prototyping/goal_trackers.md

 - **Animations & Feedback:** Using animations, notifications, and other visual cues can make users feel rewarded for their progress, reinforcing positive behavior.
 - **Summaries & Overviews:** A concise summary or overview of the user’s progress and remaining tasks/subgoals allows users to quickly ascertain their position within the overall structure.

-## Designing effective goal trackers
+## Designing Effective Goal Trackers

 When designing a goal tracker, consider these best practices for optimal UX: